Ritwika101/Sample-webpage/README.md

 # Sample-webpage
 This is a sample webpage developed, suitable for any business/organization.
 This was developed as one of the tasks under the TMX team of Dell technologies under SharePoint environment.
 Main technologies and coding languages used are HTML, CSS, Javascript, jQuery, AJAX.
+I had made AJAX calls to Sharepoint lists to get the link which would open on each button click, but that had to be removed from this github code.